 A slight error with a person’s medication could result in serious injuries or even wrongful death.
 Therefore, medical providers have a duty to provide the correct types and dosages of medication to patients.

-Our Tampa personal injury lawyers at Catania & Catania, P.A. have over 120 years of collective legal experience.
+Our Tampa personal injury lawyers at Catania and Catania Injury Lawyers have over 120 years of collective legal experience.
 We will use our extensive resources and our key relationship with medical experts to get compensation for your medication error claim.

 When you hire our Tampa medical malpractice lawyers, you can expect us to: